 About 5,400 tablets of the prescription Oxycontin tablets were stolen from the west-end business.
-Detectives estimate the drugs, if sold for about $30 a pill, have an estimated value between $150,000 and $250,000.
+Detectives estimate the drugs if sold for about $30 a pill, have an estimated value between $150,000 and $250,000.
 Each 80-mg tablet is green.
 Terminally ill cancer patients, to relieve pain, commonly use that dosage.

-OxyContin is a slow-release drug derived from Oxycodone, achemical commonly found in prescribed painkillers.
+OxyContin is a slow-release drug derived from Oxycodone, a depressant chemical commonly found in prescribed painkillers.
 Once sold on the street, it is regularly crushed and snorted or injected to get a quicker high.
 It can be used as a substitute for heroin.
 The illegal usage of this drug cannot be pinned on any specific social class, but many users see it as safe because it is a prescribed drug.

-Help can be found in either Oxycontin detox program or Oxycontin rehab treatments.
+Help can be found in either the Oxycontin detox program or Oxycontin rehab treatments.
 Often people will go through both in order to handle all aspects of their addiction.
 However, in either case, we can help you find the right Oxycontin addiction treatment for you or a loved one.

 Just because a medication is prescribed to a patient by a doctor, it does not mean that there cannot be some serious side effects.
-One of the most common side effects to oxycodone is becoming addicted to it.
+One of the most common side effects of oxycodone is becoming addicted to it.
 Oxycodone is one of the active ingredients in some commonly prescribed pain medications.
 When a person has become addicted to oxycodone, they will stop at very little in order to get more oxycodone.

 The oxycodone detoxification is a very important part in helping the patient make a recovery.
-The purpose of the detoxification program is to make sure that the addict does not have anymore of the drug in their blood stream and to make sure that they can focus on their rehabilitation.
+The purpose of the detoxification program is to make sure that the addict does not have any more of the drug in their bloodstream and to make sure that they can focus on their rehabilitation.

 There are two types of drug detox available in Edmonton.
-One type is medical where the staff is trained to use medications to help ease the addicts oxycodone withdrawal symptoms and to help reduce the intensity of their cravings.
+One type is medical where the staff is trained to use medications to help ease the addict's oxycodone withdrawal symptoms and to help reduce the intensity of their cravings.
 The other type of detoxification that is available is a holistic form.
 Instead of medications, the staff at a holistic facility will often try to encourage exercise, meditation, and nutrition to help ease the detoxification.